Advertiser Disclosure

 Portland International Airport (PDX) transports nearly 20 million passengers annually and is the primary airport in the state of Oregon.

-PDX is consistently ranked as one of the best airports in the U.S. and took the number 1 spot.
+PDX is consistently ranked as one of the best airports in the U.S. and took the No. 1 spot in our most recent rankings.
 If you’re planning to fly in or out of PDX, then check out this in-depth airport guide.

 Quick Info